Home

 Once you pass the city of Beit Shemesh, the tracks wind through the mountains and you may spot deer as you go through the forest.
 It’s a pleasant way to travel.

-Not only does it take much longer than the bus, you have to change trains in Tel Aviv.
+Not only does it take twice as long as the bus, you have to change trains in Tel Aviv.
 But if you just love trains and can't pass up this opportunity - here's how:

 From the Airport, the train leaves approximately every 2 hours.
 Get off at the Tel Aviv HaHagana station, and wait on the same platform for the train to Jerusalem.
 The train makes two stops in Jerusalem – the first is the zoo.
 Stay until the end of the line at the Jerusalem Train Station (Malha).
 The train station is on the outskirt of town.
 You’ll have to pick up a cab to get to your hotel.